MAyman007/Athr-webite/README.md

 * **How it was leaked:** We link external leaks to specific, compromised internal assets (machines, user accounts) by analyzing malware logs.
 * **What to do now:** Every incident is paired with a prioritized, step-by-step checklist of "Recommended Actions" to guide your remediation.

+## 🌐 Platform Availability

+Athr is available in multiple formats to suit your workflow:

+* **Web Application:** Access Athr directly from your browser at [athr.pages.dev](https://athr.pages.dev) - no installation required.
+* **Desktop Application:** Download native desktop versions for Windows (macOS, and Linux support soon) from our [Releases page](https://github.com/MAyman007/AthrPlatform/releases).

 ## 🚀 Core Features

 * **High-Level Dashboard:** A single pane of glass showing your organization's key security metrics, including KPIs, incidents by severity, and top leak sources.